stocktwits/slate/source/index.html.md

 ### If you are rate limited

-If your application is being rate-limited it will receive HTTP 429 response code.
+If your application is being rate-limited, it will receive HTTP 429 response code.
 It is best practice for applications to monitor their current rate limit status and dynamically throttle requests.

 ###Blacklisting